 - Cats disapprove of different scents.
 You can soak a pinecone in one of the following and place it around the base of the tree:

 - Orange rinds are high in d-Limonene.
 The essential oil ISN’T safe for cats, but if you place the rinds in a mesh bag and hang them around the bottom branches, your cats will avoid the unpleasant smell while staying safe.

-Keeping Cats Out of Christmas Trees: General Safety
+How to Keep Cats Out of the Christmas Tree: General Safety

 Keeping cats out of Christmas trees feels exhausting.
 Non-pet people come up with plenty of suggestions.
 (For instance – switching from a real tree to an artificial tree.
 Let me assure you that doesn’t make one bit of difference) You don’t want to lose a precious ornament, but you also want your cat to stay safe.

 So look into securing the tree to the wall or ceiling.
 If you’ve ever had a tree topple onto YOU, you know how heavy they are.
 Imagine that weight coming down on your cat.
 Injuries can result.
 If you have a determined climber, you may need to resign yourself to a table-top tree for safety.
 You’ll still celebrate the holiday, but on a smaller scale.

 NEVER use tinsel.
 Tinsel ALWAYS translates to linear foreign bodies.
 Cats can’t resist the shiny, string-like texture.
 You’re better off skipping it.
 No matter how you keep cats out of Christmas trees, tinsel tends to get throughout the house, and it’s not worth the risk.